percona/percona-server-mysql-operator/source/architecture.rst

 of data synchronized accross nodes.
 The recommended configuration is to have at least 3 nodes.
 In a basic setup with this amount of nodes, Percona Server for MySQL provides high availability, continuing to function if you take any of the nodes down.
-Additionally load balancing can be achieved with the ProxySQL daemon, which accepts incoming traffic from MySQL clients and forwards it to backend MySQL servers.

-.. note:: Using ProxySQL results in `more efficient database workload management <https://proxysql.com/compare>`_ in comparison with other load balancers which are not SQL-aware, including built-in ones of the cloud providers, or the Kubernetes NGINX Ingress Controller.

 To provide high availability operator uses `node affinity <https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity>`_ to run Percona Server for MySQL instances on separate worker nodes if possible.
 If